Omosalewa-Akinsete/AirBnB_clone_v2/README.md

 0x02.
 AirBnB clone - MySQL

-0. Fork me if you can!
+Task 0.
+Fork me if you can!
 In the industry, you will work on an existing codebase 90% of the time.
 Your first thoughts upon looking at it might include:

 “Who did this code?”